Reflinders/Slacker/README.md

 # Elaboration

-Slackers are essnentially external thread controllers — what I mean by this is that they can allow for threads to resume external threads outside of their reach.
+Slackers are essentially external thread controllers — what I mean by this is that they can allow for threads to resume external threads outside of their reach.
 Slackers have two methods: `await` and `fulfill`.
 One function yields/pauses the thread in current use and the other reactivates the yielded thread, respectively.
 An example of this can be seen in the figure below:

 ```lua
 local slacker = Slacker.new()